Sourced Carrollian Fluids Dual to Black Hole Horizons: Geometry: Horizon Embedding

-After adopting the above gauge to obtain the metric, the parameters $\rho$, $V^A$, and $q_{AB}$ are still functions of $x^a$ in general.
-Since we are interested in the dynamics of the horizon where $r = 0$, we focus on the near-horizon behavior and impose the following expansions:
+After adopting the above gauge to obtain the metric, the stretching $\rho$, the horizontal velocity field $V^A$, and the sphere metric $q_{AB}$ are still functions of $x^a$ in general.
+Since we are interested in the dynamics of the horizon where $r = 0$, we focus on the near-horizon behavior and impose the following expansions\footnote{Compare our choices with the Gaussian null coordinates used in Eq.(119-122) of \cite{freidel2024geometrycarrollianstretchedhorizons}.}:

+Here, $\kappa$ is related to the surface gravity, $U^A$ is the horizontal vector field, $\Omega_{AB}$ is the sphere metric and $\lambda_{AB}$ are its first-order deformations in the radial coordinate.
+See Appendix \ref{appendix:examplegauge} for explicit examples of these functions in Schwarzschild and slowly-rotating Kerr spacetimes.
 Thus, the metric we obtain agrees with those of \cite{Donnay_2019, Redondo_Yuste_2023} up to $\mathcal{O}\left(r^2\right)$.

-Note here that we impose the limit $r\rightarrow 0$ (and $\rho\rightarrow0$) to go from the timelike stretched horizons to the null event horizon.
+In the stretching formalism, each $r=\mathrm{const.}>0$ represents a timelike hypersurface.
+Note here that, after imposing the expansions in $r$, the limit $r\rightarrow 0$ (and $\rho\rightarrow0$) brings the timelike stretched horizons to the null event horizon.

+We kept above the $v$ direction explicit for pedagogical reasons to emphasize that the event horizon is endowed with a 3-dimensional degenerate (null) metric.

 We express the tangent vector, the rigging vector, the normal form, and the horizontal frame in the above coordinate system as the following:

 The metric duals of these are computed using the metric on $\mathscr{M}$: